DigiBP/Team-Bananas/README.md

 - for CVs we can simply store into a Google Drive and use MAKE integration (in MAKE we can also use the HTTP and the Web Hook)
 - goal by next week: udpate the as-is process, define the to-be process, deploy to Camunda (we have a tenant ID for Team Bananas), business rules for the rules-based task, and may be try to have the Google Form ready that can trigger a new process instance.

+#### ❓ Feedback from 2nd Coaching

+- the to-be-process is now good and sufficient
+- try to use MAKE instead of own Java-Codes
+- try to split the work balanced in the team
+- next steps and goal are to define by next week: register and open the "trello" board with the open assigned task, sceleton of the user interface (openAI API) and connect with camunda API, prepare 20 different profiles of people (IT Manager, DevOps Engineer,...), create a Twitter account with the Twitter API, open and register for the Google API (in the Google Cloud Console) and create there an empty google-excel-sheet with 3 tabs (questions, candidates, job add), implement the Longlist-Category in the to-be-process in Camunda, Define questions for the Precheck and try to have the Google Form ready that can trigger a new process instance.